parthpanse/Face-Recognition-System-using-AWS/README.md

-# Cloud Computing Project 2: Face Detection and Recognition System
+# Face Detection and Recognition System

 This project implements a distributed face detection and recognition system using AWS cloud services.
 The system processes video frames to detect faces and recognize individuals using a serverless architecture.